mvagliente/Samplev2Vagliente/README.md

 # UI
 Should  have  the login to get the token

-Should have interceptor to attach the login and resolve the refreshTOKEN parameter on case of token expires and avoid to relogin for the users}
+Should have interceptor to attach the login and resolve the refreshTOKEN parameter on case of token expires and avoid to re-login for the users

-Should have unit test
+Should have unit testing

 # Project setup